Yuriy Stolyarchuk: Counter-actions against arms traffic

-Arrest of the Head of Kyiv Court of Appeal
+Arrest of the head of Kyiv Court of Appeal

-Chief investigation department of General Prosecutor's office of Ukraine headed by General Prosecutor Deputy Yuriy Stolyarchuk conducted an unprecedented operation of searches and notification of suspicion to the Head of Kyiv Court of Appeal A. Chernushenko.
+Chief investigation department of general prosecutor's office of Ukraine headed by Stolyarchuk conducted an unprecedented operation of searches and notification of suspicion to the head of Kyiv Court of Appeal A. Chernushenko.
 He was accused of serious criminal offenses under ch.
 2, Art.
 376-1 (illegal interference with automated court management system) and ch.
 2, Art.
 375 (unlawful court judgments) of the Criminal Code of Ukraine.

 After the search in Kyiv Court of Appeal money, servers and computers with automated court management system were confiscated.
 Systematical facts of illegal interference with automated court management system by staff of Kyiv Court of Appeal, including judges, were documented.

-On June 30, 2015 the Parliament of Ukraine agreed to detainment and arrest of the judge of Kyiv Court of Appeal A. Chernushenko as proposed by the Prosecutor General of Ukraine, supported by the Head of the Supreme Court of Ukraine.
+On June 30, 2015 the parliament of Ukraine agreed to detainment and arrest of the judge of Kyiv Court of Appeal A. Chernushenko as proposed by the prosecutor general of Ukraine, supported by the head of the Supreme Court of Ukraine.
 276 and 273 deputies voted in favor of this decision.